Covid: No reason to worry until a new variant of concern gets detected, says Jain | Health

 - India

-Interacting with reporters here, the minister also sought to allay apprehensions over the steady rise in daily cases in Delhi and the positivity rate being recorded beyond one per cent in the last few days.
+Interacting with reporters here, the minister also sought to allay apprehensions over the steady rise in daily cases in Delhi and the positivity rate logging beyond one per cent in the last few days.

 ''The count of daily cases in Delhi is being reported in the range of 100-200.
 We are keeping an eye on hospital admissions, and that is going down.
 Focus shouldn't be on positivity rate much as of now,'' Jain said.